StevenLOL/cba-yaafe-extension/README.md

 ## Installation

-Before installing this extension, you have to install [YAAFE](http://yaafe.sourceforge.net)!
+Before installing this extension, you have to install [YAAFE](http://yaafe.sourceforge.net/manual/install.html)!

+Before install YAAFE, you have to install [argtable](http://argtable.sourceforge.net/)!

+After install YAAFE,please make sure set

+YAAFE_PATH=...path to your .../yaafe_extensions

+This is also the path where cba extension should put to.

+Type yaafe.py -l will list available feature extration methods

 * Download the package and unzip
 * <code>mkdir build</code>